IloBe/openAI-Gym_Taxi-v2-miniproject/README.md

 - main.py: This file is the starting point for a terminal run and checks the performance of the agent.

 To use such coding, the Python _.py_ files have to be downloaded.
 They are implemented with Python version 3.6 which has to be installed.
-Furthermore, a common terminal tool shall be used for running the code.
+Furthermore, a common terminal tool shall be used for running the code.<br>
 To start the learning via terminal, change to the associated directory that includes these files and execute it by typing:
 ```
 python main.py